Using your own editor¶

 Note

-Support for watching data files and automatically refreshing cells that depend on them is coming soon.
-Follow along at https://github.com/marimo-team/marimo/issues/3258
+Support for watching data files and automatically refreshing cells that depend on them is not yet supported.
+Follow along at https://github.com/marimo-team/marimo/issues/3258 and let us know if it is important to you.